|

 -

-- Those who do choose to work on a polytheistic path, work
+- Those who do choose to work on a polytheistic path,

-to honor the deity/deities, not worship.
+work to honor the deity/deities, not worship.
 It's a small distinction

 but an important one.
-Worship implies a force outside the self,
+Worship implies a force outside the self, honor

-the self.
-A person typically selects a Pantheon to work with,
+person typically selects a Pantheon to work with, such as the Greek

-such as the Greek Gods and Goddesses, or Norse Gods and Goddesses.
+Gods and Goddesses, or Norse Gods and Goddesses.
+Within this group, a

-Within this group, a person will often choose a single God figure
+person will often choose a single God figure and single Goddess figure

-and single Goddess figure to be their patron deities.
-Their rituals,
+to be their patron deities.
+Their rituals, prayers, spells and workings

-prayers, spells and workings will call upon these figures primarily,
+will call upon these figures primarily, or other figures within the

-or other figures within the Pantheon to join forces with the
+Pantheon to join forces with the primary God/goddess for whatever the

-working is.
-These chosen deities do not have to be a choice for
+purpose or intent of the working is.
+These chosen deities do not have

-life.
-As you learn and grow so will your needs and interests.
+to be a choice for life.
+As you learn and grow so will your needs and

-the Divine by working with different Gods or Goddesses.
+to the Divine by working with different Gods or Goddesses.

 -

-- Many suggest that Witchcraft is an "Earth based religion",
+- Many suggest that Witchcraft is an "Earth based

-forces in all nature here on Earth and in the greater universe.
+unseen forces in all nature here on Earth and in the greater universe.

 It is a religion of honor and respect for all living things.